|

 Almighty, which art, and wast, and art to come; because thou hast taken to thee thy great power,

 and hast reigned.
-Revelation 11:15ff (Spoke 22, Cycle 3)
+Revelation 11:15ff (Spoke 22, Cycle 3) The Consummation of God's Plan of the Ages marked

 by the trumpet of the seventh angel exemplifies yet again the consistent